immigrant to America from Ireland and progenitor of a

 was thirty-four years of age when his father died, and had maintained the traditions of his family by his marriage to Mary, daughter of Jenico, fifth Viscount Gormanston, the widow of one of the Luttrell's near neighbours, Sir Thomas Allen of St. Wolstan's.

-In "Parish of Clonsilla" there is no record of
+In "Parish of Clonsilla"

 The only specific reference to a son of Simon

-His death took place about 1650, and he left several children, including his heir, Thomas Luttrell, but it was some time before the latter enjoyed the estates to which he had succeded.
+"His death took place about 1650, and he left several children, including his heir, Thomas Luttrell, but it was some time before the latter enjoyed the estates to which he had succeded."

 It was during this Simon's lifetime that the Parliamentarians under Cromwell seized power in Britain.
 Luttrellstown was "seized upon as a country residence, by one of the authorities of the Parliament, Colonel John Hewson, who had been appointed Governor of Dublin."
 In 1663, Luttrellstown was restored toThomas Luttrell.
 "During the Commonwealth the Luttrells resided in Dublin", eventually.
 The Cromwellians dispossessed all Catholics from their estates.
 "In the case of Thomas Luttrell, of Luttrelstown, in the